 Select how users should be identified in your on-premises directories

-The Matching across forests feature allows you to define how users from your AD DS forests are represented in Azure AD.
-A user might either be represented only once across all forests or have a combination of enabled and disabled accounts.
+By using the Matching across forests feature, you can define how users from your Azure AD DS forests are represented in Azure AD.
+A user might be represented only once across all forests or might have a combination of enabled and disabled accounts.
 The user might also be represented as a contact in some forests.

-Select how users should be identified with Azure AD - Source Anchor
+Select how users should be identified by using a source anchor

-The attribute sourceAnchor is an attribute that is immutable during the lifetime of a user object.
-It is the primary key linking the on-premises user with the user in Azure AD.
+The sourceAnchor attribute is immutable during the lifetime of a user object.
+It's the primary key that links the on-premises user with the user in Azure AD.

 Sync filtering based on groups

-The filtering on groups feature allows you to sync only a small subset of objects for a pilot.
-To use this feature, create a group for this purpose in your on-premises Active Directory.
+The filtering-on-groups feature allows you to sync only a small subset of objects for a pilot.
+To use this feature, create a group for this purpose in your on-premises instance of Active Directory.
 Then add users and groups that should be synchronized to Azure AD as direct members.
-You can later add and remove users to this group to maintain the list of objects that should be present in Azure AD.
-All objects you want to synchronize must be a direct member of the group.
-Users, groups, contacts, and computers/devices must all be direct members.
-Nested group membership is not resolved.
-When you add a group as a member, only the group itself is added and not its members.
+You can later add users or remove users from this group to maintain the list of objects that should be present in Azure AD.

-This feature is only intended to support a pilot deployment.
-Do not use it in a full-blown production deployment.
+This feature is intended to support only a pilot deployment.
+Don't use it in a full production deployment.

-In a full-blown production deployment, it is going to be hard to maintain a single group with all objects to synchronize.
-Instead you should use one of the methods in Configure filtering.
+In a full production deployment, it would be hard to maintain a single group and all of its objects to synchronize.
+Instead of the filtering-on-groups feature, use one of the methods described in Configure filtering.

-Azure AD Connect versions 1.0.8641.0 and older rely on the Azure Access Control service for password writeback.
-This service will be retired on November 7th 2018.
-If you are using any of these versions of Azure AD Connect and have enabled password writeback, users may lose the ability to change or reset their passwords once the service is retired.
-Password writeback with these versions of Azure AD Connect will not be supported.
+Azure AD Connect versions 1.0.8641.0 and earlier rely on Azure Access Control Service for password writeback.
+This service was retired on November 7, 2018.
+If you use any of these versions of Azure AD Connect and have enabled password writeback, users might lose the ability to change or reset their passwords when the service is retired.
+These versions of Azure AD Connect don't support password writeback.

-To download the latest version of Azure AD Connect click here.
+If you want to use password writeback, download the latest version of Azure AD Connect.

 Azure AD app and attribute filtering

-If you want to limit which attributes to synchronize to Azure AD, then start by selecting which services you are using.
-If you make configuration changes on this page, a new service has to be selected explicitly by rerunning the installation wizard.
+If you want to limit which attributes synchronize to Azure AD, then start by selecting the services you use.
+If you change the selections on this page, you have to explicitly select a new service by rerunning the installation wizard.

-Based on the services selected in the previous step, this page shows all attributes that are synchronized.
-This list is a combination of all object types being synchronized.
-If there are some particular attributes you need to not synchronize, you can unselect those attributes.
+Based on the services you selected in the previous step, this page shows all attributes that are synchronized.
+This list is a combination of all object types that are being synchronized.
+If you need some attributes to remain unsynchronized, you can clear the selection from those attributes.

-Removing attributes can impact functionality.
-For best practices and recommendations, see attributes synchronized.
+Removing attributes can affect functionality.
+For best practices and recommendations, see Attributes to synchronize.

 Directory Extension attribute sync

-You can extend the schema in Azure AD with custom attributes added by your organization or other attributes in Active Directory.
-To use this feature, select Directory Extension attribute sync on the Optional Features page.
-You can select more attributes to sync on this page.
+You can extend the schema in Azure AD by using custom attributes that your organization added or by using other attributes in Active Directory.
+To use this feature, on the Optional Features page, select Directory Extension attribute sync.
+On the Directory Extensions page, you can select more attributes to sync.

 For more information, see Directory extensions.

-- Create the necessary computer account in your on-premises Active Directory.
+- Create the necessary computer account in your on-premises instance of Active Directory.

 Create the computer account in Active Directory

-For each forest that has been added in Azure AD Connect, you will need to supply Domain Administrator credentials so that the computer account can be created in each forest.
-The credentials are only used to create the account and are not stored or used for any other operation.
-Simply add the credentials on the Enable Single sign on page of the Azure AD Connect wizard as shown:
+For each forest that has been added in Azure AD Connect, you need to supply domain administrator credentials so that the computer account can be created in each forest.
+The credentials are used only to create the account.
+They aren't stored or used for any other operation.
+Add the credentials on the Enable single sign-on page, as the following image shows.

-Enable the policy, and enter a value name of
+Enable the policy.
+Then, in the dialog box, enter a value name of

 https://autologon.microsoftazuread-sso.comand value of